We have a sweet spot in the Mesquite Spring campground. Unlike the overcrowded main campgrounds, there are only a few campers here each night.

-We've been wanting to check out this SP.
+We've wanted to check out this SP.
 Lots of good hiking.
 And nearby is the site of the Battle of Picacho Pass, one of several Civil War engagements in the Arizona Territory.

-This unique canyon is one of the few place where the Mojave River flows above ground.
+This unique canyon is one of the few places where the Mojave River flows above ground.
 A good stopping spot not far from the highway.

 We found a very nice area for dispersed camping.
-We saw very few campers on this spacious area that offered lots of level space to camp.
+We saw very few campers in this spacious area that offered lots of level space to camp.

 "We arrived at our lot in Jojoba Hills to find a Bird of Paradise welcoming us along with an orange and a lemon tree.
 How cool is that?"